nickuraltsev/finity/README.md

 #### Transitions

+A transition from one state to another can be triggered by an event or time trigger.

+##### Event triggers

-To add a transition to a state, first call the `on` method, passing in the name of the event that triggers the transition.
+To add a transition that is triggered by an event, first call the `on` method, passing in the name of the event.
 Then call the `transitionTo` method, passing in the name of the target state.

 ```javascript
 StateMachine